mulle-sde/mulle-craft/README.md

 based projects conveniently on multiple platforms (OSX, Linux, Windows)

 Where **mulle-bootstrap** solves the dependency problems of your project.
-**mulle-build** combines it with cmake to build your complete project.
+**mulle-craft** combines it with cmake to build your complete project.
 It is useful to quickly build and test a project.
 It simplifies interfacing your project with package managers like [homebrew](//brew.sh) or continous integration services like [Travis CI](//travis-ci.org/).

-### What mulle-build does in a nutshell
+### What mulle-craft does in a nutshell

-Essentially, `mulle-build` is a shortcut for typing:
+Essentially, `mulle-craft` is a shortcut for typing:

 ```